uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

-Please note that the items below refer to a complete Project 1 implementation (i.e., Exercises 1 and 4 of the chirc project), so some of the items will not apply to the Project 1a submission (most notably, you are not expected to use threads or mutexes in that submission).
+Please note that the items below refer to a complete Project 1 implementation (i.e., Exercises 1 and 4 of the chirc project), so some of the items will not apply to the Intermediate Submission (most notably, you are not expected to use threads or mutexes in that submission).

 In general, your ESNU score will be determined as follows: